 Water Well Testing

 The Saint Paul – Ramsey County Public Health Laboratory provides well water testing for home and vacation properties.
-Water can be tested for lead, bacteria and nitrates.
+Water can be tested for bacteria and nitrates.
 Please call 651-266-1321 or visit well water testing for more information.